 Wash was a little problem, was not easy to paint cleanly.
 Did not tolerate extensive re-working.

-The sheets smell yeasty when throughly wet, attracts my dog.
+The sheets smell yeasty when thoroughly wet, attracts my dog.
 Try it with your pet.

-It seems to me the quality has delined over the last few years.
+It seems to me the quality has declined over the last few years.

 They were always #1 – Now?

 That being said they are still one of the most durable watercolor painting papers around.

 They have an Arches Bright White sheet on the market.

 WARNING: They contain more chemical additives, hence they are more likely to change color or deteriorate as time passes.

 Sizing moderately heavy – even washes and displays the pigment well.

 Again it exhausted (sucked) the paint up more quickly than I like.